fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 This file gives you a lot of power!
 You'll be able to execute any type of action or operation against the cluster!
 You'll need that power along this workshop!

-### Now create a folder called container-workshop in your user area:
+### Now, in your computer, create a folder called container-workshop in your user area:

       $ mkdir -p $HOME/container-workshop